Decoded (memoir)

 Decoded is the autobiography and memoir of rapper Jay-Z, published by Random House and released November 16, 2010 on hardcover and November 1, 2011 on paperback.
 The book combines lyrics, their explanations, anecdotes, reflections, and autobiographical information.
-Jay-Z explains the three reasons why he wanted to write the book being a case for hip-hop lyrics as poetry, to tell a generational story turned into powerful experiences and revolved as a story everyone can relate to.
+Jay-Z explains three reasons he wanted to write the book; it being a case for hip-hop lyrics as poetry, tells a generational story turned into powerful experiences, and revolved as a story everyone can relate to.

 Summary

 Narrative

 The book follows very rough chronological order, while switching from current stories to Jay-Z's story of growing up in the Marcy Projects.
 The autobiographical portion focuses on growing up in poverty which led to him to drug dealing during the crack epidemic, fights, and a need to share the hustlers story during the beginnings in rap.
 His reflections on those harsh times shaped who he is and how artists are shaped by such experiences.